-Recognising special people for the last 20 years, the award was set up to highlight great GTOs, finding out about where they go, what they do and more about the people they organise for.
+Recognising special people for more than two decades, the award was set up to highlight great GTOs, finding out about where they go, what they do and more about the people they organise for.

 Over the years, the recipients have come from all sorts of backgrounds but always been inspirational, fun and of course, very organised.